 Evaluates to TRUE when the metric Cpu is grater than 70.

-(Queue1Length + Queue2Length) > 100 && CheckTimeUtc.Hour > 9 && CheckTimeUtc.Hour < 17 -- (evaluates to true between 9am and 5pm UTC, if depth of both queues Q1 and Q2 exceed 100 messages combined)
+(Queue1Length + Queue2Length) > 100 && CheckTimeUtc.Hour > 9 && CheckTimeUtc.Hour < 17

-Functions are: Any, All, None, and Count
+Functions available are: Any, All, None and Count.

-Syntax is as follows FunctionName(metric, "subcondition expression").
+Syntax for each is as follows: FunctionName(metric, "sub-condition expression").

 Any(Topic1Details, "Contains(Subscription, \"PROD\") && DeadLetters > 5")

-Supported Operators & Functions
+Supported Operators and Functions